 The non-story telling way

-It sells for $49.99 and would love it if you took a look.
+It sells for $49.99, and I would love it if you took a look.

 The [better] way that tells a story

 Last summer, I took a road trip from hell.
-At 4am on Thursday morning, I woke up and set sail with my wife and kids.
+At 4 am on Thursday, I woke up and set sail with my wife and kids.
 I was driving tired and could hardly keep my eyes open.
-It was dark and did not have a good feel for the road or where I was going.
+It was dark, and I did not have a good feel for the road or where I was going.

 And to make matters worse, I wasn't even sure a campsite was going to be available when I arrived.
 It was a shot in the dark (literally!).
-My wife was nervous and my kids were depending on me to make this an enjoyable experience.
+My wife was nervous, and my kids depended on me to make this an enjoyable experience.

 After all, I promised it would be!

 I learned from this road trip.
-I took my lessons learned and designed a video-based course that teaches you how to avoid the mistakes that I made.
+I took my lessons learned and designed a video-based course that teaches you how to avoid mistakes.

-You will learn how to inspect nearly every inch of the road – before you leave by using Google Maps, to make sure it's safe enough for your RV.
-Also, you'll get a primer on finding the perfect campsites along the way and exactly how to guarantee that a spot is available when you get there.
+You will learn how to inspect nearly every inch of the road – before you leave by using Google Maps to make sure it's safe enough for your RV.
+You'll also get a primer on finding the perfect campsites along the way and exactly how to guarantee that a spot is available when you get there.